kaischmid/SangeR/README.md

 -----

-Welcome to the git repository of the `SangeR`, the program that makes sanger sequencing analysis high-throughput.
+Welcome to the git repository of `SangeR`, the program that makes sanger sequencing analysis high-throughput.

 It provides you different ways to use it.

 1. You can use the R package to use it your own way.

 2. For high-troughput you can use the [Nextflow](https://www.nextflow.io/) script which utilizes the [Docker](https://www.docker.com/) container.

+3. You can use it as a shiny tool: https://gin-sanger.med.uni-giessen.de

 ## Required Software